daniellogerstedt/201-project/README.md

 # Class 14 Project – Secret Decoder Ring

 # Technical Requirements (MVP):
+• Make a home page with clear instructions
-•	Take text and encrypt it or decrypt it based on user needs (2 buttons and text fields)
+Take text and encrypt it or decrypt it based on user needs (2 buttons and text fields)
 •	Use HTML/CSS/Javascript
 •	Use all elements accumulating to what we have learned so far (forms, object constructors, loops, a well thought our UI/UX, manipulate the DOM, use animations, use charts, use localStorage, using a lib)
 •	Load onto live GitHubPage